-(2019), an RNN to model was employed to capture the temporal dynamics of a machine fleet.
-The authors incorporated domain knowledge regarding the physics of the machines in question into the model through the inclusion of physics-based model elements directly within the RNN architecture in a format that they have termed the Euler Integration Cell, as seen in figure 20.
+A recent popular methodology in literature comes in the form of cumulative damage modelling based on RNN.
+Initially employed by Nascimento and Viana (2019), an RNN model was employed to capture the temporal dynamics of a machine fleet.
+The authors incorporated domain knowledge regarding the physics of the machines in question into the model through the inclusion of physics-based model elements directly within the RNN architecture in a format that they have termed the Euler Integration Cell, as seen in Fig. 18.
 Employing Euler's forward method, the authors formulated the discretized system state as a function of the previous system state and the input vector.
 In this particular instance, based on Paris' law governing crack growth, a novel RNN architecture was developed whereby a physics-informed layer was incorporated within the cell of a conventional RNN architecture to model mechanical factors affecting crack propagation.
 Working in tandem with the physics-based model, the traditional data-driven model estimates the stress intensity factor range.
 The combination of these two models with the RNN cell yields an accurate estimation of temporal dynamics and cumulative damage in the specimen.

-Following this publication, the authors also employed the same model to estimate fatigue crack length growth in aircraft with limited observations Nascimento & Viana (2020).
+Following this publication, the authors also employed the same model to estimate fatigue crack length growth in aircraft with limited observations (Nascimento & Viana, 2020).
 Subsequent works by other authors are based upon the modification and tailoring of the framework in alternative applications.
-For instance, studies by Yucesan & Viana (2019, 2021b, 2022) applied a modified version of this framework to model bearing fatigue in wind turbines, whereby the data-driven model was employed in combination with known physics to estimate the unknown effects of lubrication on failure.
-Through a combination of data-driven elements within the cell, as well as physics-based layers such as the Palmgren-Miner's rule, the authors sought to characterize the relationship between bearing fatigue and grease degradation through the combined network.
-To this effect, the structure of the network was designed to take into account parameters from both degradation behaviors, and accurately characterize each form of degradation with respect to the other.
-The authors further innovated on this model by extending its applications to used cases whereby elements of uncertainty are introduced to the grease degradation process (Yucesan & Viana, 2020a,b, 2021a).
+For instance, studies by Yucesan and Viana (2019, 2021a, 2022) applied a modified version of this framework to model bearing fatigue in wind turbines, whereby the data-driven model was employed in combination with known physics to estimate the unknown effects of lubrication on failure.
+Through a combination of data-driven elements within the cell, as well as physics-based layers such as the Palmgren-Miner's rule, the authors